odennav/icinga-monitoring-alerting-system/README.md

 aws --version
 ```

-Clone this repository in the `build` machine
+Clone this repository in the `local` machine
 ```bash
 cd /
 git clone git@github.com:odennav/icinga-monitoring-alerting-system.git
 ```

-Execute these Terraform commands sequentially in the `build` machine to create the AWS VPC(Virtual Private Cloud) and EC2 instances.
+Execute these Terraform commands sequentially in the `local` machine to create the AWS VPC(Virtual Private Cloud) and EC2 instances.

 Initializes terraform working directory
 ```bash